wenzeslaus/python-grass-addon/README.md

     tar xvf nc_basic_spm_grass7.tar.gz
     tar xvf master.tar.gz

-No you can get the basic GRASS GIS image.
+Now you can get the basic GRASS GIS image.
 Note that if you user does not have permissions to use docker (the usual defaut), you have to prefix the `docker` command with `sudo`.
 The same applies for scripts used futher on which are using the `docker` command.
+If you already have the image, you can skip this step.

     docker build github.com/wenzeslaus/grass-gis-docker